How to Choose the Right Speakers for Your Event or Party Sound System

 Matching Speakers to Your Event Size

-There's a fine line between "not quite loud enough" and "I think the walls are shaking".
+There's a fine line between "not quite loud enough" and "the walls are moving and ceiling tiles coming down".
 Choosing the right speakers isn't about overkill, it's about matching the sound system to the size and style of your event.
-Here's a quick guide:

-- Small Events (under 100 people): For intimate gatherings like birthday, engagement parties, or company meetings, compact PA systems or portable Bluetooth speakers usually do the trick.
+- Small Events (under 100 people): For intimate gatherings like birthday, engagement parties, or company meetings, compact PA systems or portable Vantec Active Bluetooth speakers usually do the trick.
 They are easy to set up, don't need much power and provide clean, clear audio without taking over the space.
 But keep in mind your venue will dictate the requirements.
 You'll find sold options on our PA system hire page.

 - Large Events (250+people - to as many as you can!): Now you're into serious territory.
 Line array systems or multi-speaker setups ensure even sound coverage without deafening those at the front.
 Perfect for festivals, large conferences, and open-air events where sound needs ot reach far and wide -- and actually be heard when it gets there.